cyphercrescent/sepalsolver-doc/docs/source/Math.rst

        .. code-block:: CSharp

           Matrix Kron(Matrix X, Matrix Y)
-   Param:
+   Parameters:
+       X:
-      | X:  The first matrix (left operand) of the Kronecker product.
+         The first matrix (left operand) of the Kronecker product.
+       Y:
-      | Y:  The second matrix (right operand) of the Kronecker product.
+         The second matrix (right operand) of the Kronecker product.
    Returns:
        A Matrix representing the Kronecker product of X and Y.
    Example: